 Hydration After Care

 What you do before you come in and after you leave will make a huge difference on how much you love your results and if you can keep them up!
 It is preferable to use a MOISTURIZER that contains no oil, alcohol or excessive chemicals as this can affect the quality of your tan.
-Try Yorba Organics Baby Lotion or Earthsap Body Lotion.
+Try Yorba Organics Baby Lotion, Johnson and Johnson Cotton Touch or Earthsap Body Lotion.

 Using products that contain HEAVY OILS before coming in (body washes, scrubs, lotions, and even shaving creams) will create a barrier between you and your tan.
 Ironically, some lotions designed to give you sunless color contain these tan stripping oils.